Kumite Classic Entertainment: The Kumite Classic

-Notable martial arts and sports celebrities including Royce Gracie, Franco Harris, Antonio Brown, Lynn Swan, Ice-T and Kurt Angle have appeared at the Kumite Classic.
-Angle's “Ultimate Teen Challenge,” a strength competition, was launched at the 2005 Kumite Classic and has also expanded to the Arnold Sports Festival.
+Prominent figures from martial arts and sports, including Royce Gracie, Franco Harris, Antonio Brown, Lynn Swann, Ice-T, and Kurt Angle, have graced the Kumite Classic.
+Angle’s “Ultimate Teen Challenge,” a strength competition, debuted at the 2005 Kumite Classic and later expanded to the Arnold Sports Festival.

-Kumite Classic Entertainment took ownership of Allegheny Shotokan Karate in 2016.
+In 2016, Kumite Classic Entertainment acquired ownership of Allegheny Shotokan Karate.

 Pittsburgh Fitness Expo

 Kumite Classic hosts the annual Pittsburgh Fitness Expo, a full scale consumer convention that promotes health and wellness in the Western Pennsylvania region.
 The expo is held at the Monroeville Convention Center over Memorial Day Weekend.

 Publishing

 In 2013, the company established Kumite Classic Press and released Godfathers of MMA, a mixed martial arts non-fiction book inspired by the life of Bill Viola Sr. and the rise and fall of CV Productions and the Tough Guy Contest.
 The book is the subject of the documentary film Tough Guys (2017) produced by MinusL Inc.

 Kumite Classic published a commemorative edition of Godfather's of MMA retitled Tough Guys (2017) which peaked at #1 on the Amazon best sellers list in the individual sports category.
 The launch was synchronized with the network television debut of Tough Guys on Showtime.